-Step 2: Get a medical exam in Russia
+Step 2: Get a medical exam in Cyprus

-As soon as you receive your appointment date, you must schedule a medical exam in Russia.
-Click the "Medical Exam Instructions" button below for a list of designated doctor's offices in Russia.
-Please schedule and attend a medical exam with one of these doctors before your interview.
+As soon as you receive your appointment date, you must schedule a medical exam in the Republic of Cyprus (RoC).
+Click the "Medical Exam Instructions" button below for a list of designated doctor's offices.
+You must schedule and attend a medical exam with one of these doctors before your interview.